Kaltsoon/react-native-material/material/1-introduction-to-react-native.md

 > If we were to reduce the benefits of React Native to a single word, it would be “velocity”.
 On average, our team was able to onboard engineers in less time, share more code (which we expect will lead to future productivity boosts), and ultimately deliver features faster than if we had taken a purely native approach.

 ## About this part

 During this part, we will learn how to build an actual React Native application from bottom up.
 We will learn concepts such what are React Native's core components, how to create beautiful user interfaces, how to communicate with a server and how to test a React Native application.

-We will be building an application for rating [GitHub](https://github.com/) repositories.
+We will be developing an application for rating [GitHub](https://github.com/) repositories.
 Our application will have features such as, sorting and filtering rated repositories, registering a user, logging in and creating a rating for a repository.
 The back end for the application will be provided for us so that we can solely focus on the React Native development.
 The final version of our application will look something like this:

 ![Application preview](images/4.png)